Kat Slater: 2018–2022

+2023–present

 In January 2023, Lily confides in Kat about her underage pregnancy and tells her that Stacey and Martin booked her in for a termination.
 Kat tells Lily that she does not have to go through with it if she does not want to.
 Lily tells her that it was her decision but she is having second thoughts.
 After a heart-to-heart with Kat about Zoe, Lily decides to keep the baby and tell the father Ricky Branning (Frankie Day).
 Kat provides financial support to Lily, which leads to tension with Stacey, who is struggling with debt.
 Kat learns that Stacey owes money to a loan shark named Shifty Shiv (Peter Caulfield) and is being threatened for repayment.
 Kat seeks Phil's help to pay off Shiv and stop his threats.

 Kat's nephew Freddie (Bobby Brazier) decides to search for his estranged father, Graham Foster (Alex McSweeney), despite the Slaters' objections.
 Kat is forced to reveal to Freddie that Graham had raped Little Mo, and she leaves Walford briefly to comfort Little Mo.
 When she returns, Kat is distressed to learn that Alfie might have prostate cancer and that Phil had kept this from her.
-She calls off their wedding, and Phil subsequently sleeps with Emma Harding (Patsy Kensit) which he hides from Kat.
+She calls off their wedding, and Phil subsequently sleeps with Emma Harding (Patsy Kensit), which he hides from Kat.
 Kat and Phil reconcile and marry in September 2023.
 During Sharon's hen night, Kat overhears Sharon telling Linda Carter (Kellie Bright) that Phil is the father of her son, Albie Watts (Arthur Gentleman).
 Kat decides to tell Phil, but Sharon intervenes, threatening to use Albie to reunite with Phil if Kat reveals the truth, though she eventually confesses.
-At Kat and Phil's joint birthday party, Sam exposes that Phil had slept with Emma shortly before their wedding.
+At Kat and Phil's joint birthday party, Sam reveals that Phil had slept with Emma shortly before their wedding.
 Devastated, Kat ends their marriage and moves out.
 She then grows close to businessman Nish Panesar (Navin Chowdhry), who offers her a flat at a reduced rent.
 Despite warnings from Phil, Stacey, and her friend Eve Unwin (Heather Peace) about Nish, Kat goes on a date with him.
 They begin a relationship, but Kat later discovers Nish's manipulative nature and ends things after a confrontation.
 Tommy starts to antagonise Kat with rebellious behaviour, and after a heated argument, Tommy punches Kat in the stomach, causing her to push him and he hits a table.
 Tommy later calls the police on Kat.
-Social services get involved but Alfie intervenes and Tommy admits that he lied about Kat hitting him, out of spite because she had refused to buy him new trainers.
+Social services become involved but Alfie intervenes and Tommy admits that he lied about Kat hitting him out of spite because she had refused to buy him new trainers.